 - All supplies (including all textbooks and Sheffield School’s Comprehensive Aircraft Dispatcher Training Manual)

-- Any extra tutoring requested, and use of your own individual computer workstation for flight planning, weather briefing, internet browsing, e-mail accounts, and resume production and printing.
+- Any extra tutoring requested, and use of our flight planning software access, weather briefing, and ASD (Aircraft Situation Display).

 March 9, 2017